lbyrne23/Monopoly/src/README.md

 If we don't have the card, we pay out if our balance allows it.
 If our balance is too low, we roll.

-###The getDecision() function:
+#The getDecision() function:
 We always return "pay" for this.
 Due to our strategy being buying and building as much as possible, the risk of pulling a chance card instead of paying 50 was never worth it.
-Chance cards have a card that makes you pay £40 per house which would be much worse to get than paying the fine.
+Chance cards have a card that makes you pay Â£40 per house which would be much worse to get than paying the fine.

 *[We used a Monopoly strategy article to order the colour groups by least desirable to most desirable](http://www.retroactive-vintage-games.com/games-articles/monopoly-best-property-groups.asp)